Polyneue/behance-api/docs/API.md

 #### opts
 Type: `Object`
-To see a list of options see [Users Endpoint](https://www.behance.net/dev/api/endpoints/2)
+For a list of options see [Users Endpoint](https://www.behance.net/dev/api/endpoints/2)

+---

 ### User Endpoints
 All of the user related functions require a user `id` or username.